lbryio/spec/index.md

 ##### Manifest Blob

-1. Fill in the manifest data.
+1. Fill in the manifest data as described in the [Manifest Contents](#manifest-contents).
-1. Encode the data using the canonical JSON encoding described above.
+2. Encode the data using the canonical JSON encoding.
-1. Compute the stream hash.
+3. Compute the stream hash.

 An implementation of this process is available [here](https://github.com/lbryio/lbry.go/tree/master/stream).